-Bank Nizwa highlights opportunities for Islamic Finance
+Bank Nizwa highlights opportunities for Islamic finance

 The forum, through a series of high-level dialogues, panel discussions, and case studies, highlighted the various capital and investment opportunities available for Sharia-compliant institutions in the Omani market.
 It also addressed the prevalent challenges in the Islamic finance industry while reviewing viable solutions to deal with an ever-evolving market.

-Driving innovative change in the sector, Bank Nizwa actively participated in a number of panel discussions with the bank’s Chief Executive Officer, Mr. Khalid Al Kayed, leading the conversation on ‘Islamic Financial Services: Momentum and Success’.
-Other prominent speakers from the bank were Mr. Mujahid Al Zidjali, General Manager, IT and Operations, Mr. Mohammed Sajari, Head of Sharia Structuring, and Mr. Suad Al Balushi, Head of Treasury.
+Driving innovative change in the sector, Bank Nizwa actively participated in a number of panel discussions with the bank’s Chief Executive Officer, Khalid al Kayed, leading the conversation on ‘Islamic Financial Services: Momentum and Success’.
+Other prominent speakers from the bank were Mujahid al Zidjali, General Manager, IT and Operations, Mohammed Sajari, Head of Sharia Structuring, and Suad al Balushi, Head of Treasury.
 The topics took a holistic approach to the Islamic banking industry and included subjects that were centered on digitalisation, Islamic sustainable finance and investment, and the funding of national development through Islamic Finance.